Biden says Jimmy Carter has asked him to deliver his eulogy

 Some Carter family members have confirmed that the former president will have a state funeral in Washington, D.C., along with a private funeral and burial in Plains.
 Former and sitting presidents often speak at the state funerals of their predecessors, sometimes even crossing the political aisle.

 Clinton spoke at Republican Richard Nixon’s funeral in 1994.
-Carter eulogized Republican Gerald Ford, the man he defeated to win the presidency, in 2007.
-The two men had become close friends after their presidencies and had agreed that the surviving president would pay tribute at the other’s funeral.
+Carter in 2007 eulogized Republican Gerald Ford, the man he defeated to win the presidency.
+The erstwhile rivals had become close friends after their presidencies and had agreed that the surviving president would pay tribute at the other’s funeral.
 When George H.W.
 Bush died in 2018, fellow Republican Donald Trump attended as sitting president but the only former president to speak at Washington National Cathedral was the elder Bush’s son, George W. Bush.